-Welcome to the 2022-23 school year!
+Welcome to the 2023-24 school year!
 PWCS continues to use Canvas as its online learning platform.
-Though we are mostly in person this year, teachers keep their Canvas pages updated for students who may be temporarily at home and as a resource for in person students.
+Though we are in person, teachers keep their Canvas pages updated for students who may be temporarily at home and as a resource for students and parents.
 Please see some resources below to help you better understand the program, as well as how parents can be involved.

 Parents can participate in a Practice Canvas for Parents course.
 It will show you some of Canvas's main features, as well as how to obtain your Parent Observer Code.